jspinak/brobot/docs/docs/03-core-library/highlighting-feature.md

-# Image Highlighting Feature for Claude Automator
+# Image Highlighting Feature

 ## Overview
-The claude-automator project now includes enhanced highlighting capabilities for found images.
-When Brobot finds patterns on the screen, it can visually highlight them to provide immediate feedback during automation.
+Brobot includes comprehensive highlighting capabilities for found images and UI elements.
+When patterns are found on the screen, they can be visually highlighted to provide immediate feedback during automation.
+The highlighting system now supports **custom colors per StateImage**, allowing different UI elements to be highlighted in different colors for better visual differentiation.

 ## Configuration